 On July 28, 2022, the Company announced that it had executed a master lease agreement for the Equipment Lease Facility with Cat Financial.
-The Equipment Lease Facility provides for up to \$140 million in equipment financing, with amounts associated with the primary fleet repayable over a six-year period and on terms consistent with the assumptions contained within the 2021 Feasibility Study.
+The Equipment Lease Facility provides for up to \$140 million in equipment financing, with amounts associated with the primary fleet repayable over a six-year period and on terms consistent with the assumptions contained within the technical report, entitled "Blackwater Gold Project British Columbia NI 43-101 Technical Report" dated October 25, 2021 (with an effective date of September 10, 2021) (the "2021 Feasibility Study").